Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Introduction

-We define \emph{configuration mechanisms} as means by which developers can tailor tool and agent behavior to a project or workflow (e.g., by providing contextual information in a file or by specifying dedicated subagents).
-A \emph{configuration artifact} is the tangible specification of that mechanism (e.g., the actual Markdown file with the contextual information).
-For example, files like \texttt{AGENTS.md} or \texttt{CLAUDE.md} act as ``READMEs for agents'' with context-specific information about build commands, coding conventions, and rules for CI/CD pipelines~\cite{Seyedmoein2026, openaiIntroducingCodex}.
-Configuration artifacts are version-controlled, inspectable, and collaboratively maintained.
-With the increased availability and diversity of agentic tools, the number of configuration mechanisms and related artifacts has also increased.
+We define a \emph{configuration mechanism} as a means for developers to tailor tool and agent behavior to a project or workflow (e.g., context files or dedicated subagent definitions).
+A \emph{configuration artifact} is a tangible instance of a mechanism: either a single configuration file (e.g., \texttt{CLAUDE.\allowbreak{}md}, or one subagent file such as \texttt{.\allowbreak{}claude/\allowbreak{}agents/\allowbreak{}reviewer.\allowbreak{}md}) or a directory bundling several configuration files that together define one artifact (e.g., a skill whose directory contains \texttt{SKILL.\allowbreak{}md} alongside scripts, references, and assets).
+Context files such as \texttt{AGENTS.\allowbreak{}md} or \texttt{CLAUDE.\allowbreak{}md} act as ``READMEs for agents'' with context-specific information about build commands, coding conventions, and rules for CI/CD pipelines~\cite{Seyedmoein2026, openaiIntroducingCodex}.
+These configuration artifacts can be version-controlled, making them inspectable and collaboratively maintainable.
+With the increased availability and diversity of agentic tools, the number of available configuration mechanisms and related artifacts has increased.

-To understand the current landscape of agentic tools' configuration mechanisms and their use in open-source software (OSS), we address the following \textbf{research questions:}
+To understand which configuration mechanisms agentic tools offer and how they are used in open-source software (OSS), we address the following \textbf{research questions:}